-I was born Florence and raised in Rome, Italy.
-In my twenties I got the travel bug and little after I decided to learn to use a reflex camera to document my journey.
+I was born in Florence and raised in Rome, Italy.
+In my twenties, I got the travel bug and I decided to learn to use a reflex camera to document my journeys.
 My interests evolved from philosophy to history, from there to journalism and screenwriting until I settled on photojournalism.
-After several trips to Latin America I fell in love with South East Asia and spent the best part of six years exploring this amazing region of the world.
-Year after year, immediately after the monsoon season, I would fill my backpack with dozens of 35mm and medium format film and take off.
+After several trips to Latin America, I fell in love with South East Asia and I spent the best part of six years exploring this amazing region of the world.
+Year after year, immediately after the monsoon season, I would fill my backpack with dozens of films and take off.

-Photography became my way to enter in a relationship with exotic cultures and a recent history that I barely knew through the books.
-As I learnt about these amazing civilazations I came to realize that all I knew or had learnt was pretty much false.
-This drove my curiosity even more to meet people, to listen to them, to look at them through my camera and to give as much of a honest portrait I could.
+Photography became my way to enter into a relationship with exotic cultures and a recent history that I barely knew through the books.
+I quickly realized that all I knew or had learned was pretty much false.
+This drove my curiosity even more to meet people, to listen to them, to look at them through my camera and to give as much of an honest portrait I could.